EN10/ARM-as/README.md

 Notes on Source
 -
-@ is an arm as single line comment like ' in VB.NET
+@ is an arm single line comment like ' in VB.NET
 /*  */ is used for multiline comments like in C

 Source must end with newline otherwise: